coastalme/coastalme/TO_DO_LIST.md

 -  BUG 003 [Use mean SWL for elevations of Dean profiles DONE in 1.2.1, 27 Nov 2024]
 -  BUG 004 [Don't smooth intervention coastline DONE 1.2.1, 27 Nov 2024]
 -  TODO 073 [If output dir does not exist, then create it (ask user first) DONE 1.2.2, 28 Nov 2024]
+-  TODO 047 [Where is the GDAL description for the deep water wave stations vector file?
+DONE 1.2.3, 2 Dec 2024]
+-  TODO 048 [Where is the GDAL description for the flood input locations point or vector file?
+DONE 1.2.3, 2 Dec 2024]
+-  TODO 027 [Sort out GDAL problem with raster reference units DONE 1.2.3, 2 Dec 2024]
+-  TODO 038 [Do better error handling if insufficient memory DONE 1.2.3, 2 Dec 2024]
+-  TODO 079 [Do sanity checking on wave and tide input DONE 1.2.3, 2 Dec 2024]
+-  TODO 072 [CShore crashes occasionally, is it because of -ve Z values here?
+DONE 1.2.3, 2 Dec 2024]
+-  TODO 050 [Update for recent versions of Windows DONE 1.2.3, 2 Dec 2024]
+-  TODO 037 [Need more info on nFindIndex() DONE 1.2.3, 2 Dec 2024]
+-  [Improve coast normals DONE 1.2.3, 20 Dec 2024]